 (1) At any time the Minister, in writing, may request the CEO to provide a report of the kind mentioned in subsection (2).

-(2) Whenever the CEO gets a written request to do so from the Minister, or whenever the CEO thinks there are special circumstances which justify doing so, the CEO must give the Minister a written report on the place or places where a person who is in, or is regarded as being in, strict custody by virtue of an order made under section 282 of The Criminal Code is or should be detained in safe custody.
+(2) Whenever the CEO gets a written request to do so from the Minister, or whenever the CEO thinks there are special circumstances which justify doing so, the CEO must give the Minister a written report on the place or places where a Governor’s pleasure detainee is or should be detained in safe custody.

 (3) In this section —

-“Minister” means the Minister administering section 282 of The Criminal Code.
+Minister means the Minister administering Chapter XXVIII of The Criminal Code.

 [Section 11 amended by No. 41 of 2006 s.
-9.]
+9; No. 29 of 2008 s.
+39(3) and (4).]

 11A.
 Reports by CEO to Board about certain prisoners